- Led by Leeds Teaching Hospitals NHS Trust in collaboration with the Yorkshire and Humber Improvement Academy.

 - Patient safety huddles are daily, focused frontline team discussions of specific patient harms, supported by improvement skills, coaching, data visualisation and feedback.

 Estimates suggest that approximately 5–10% of hospitalised patients in high-income countries experience harm, and about one third of these harmful events are preventable.

 The local, national and international patient safety initiatives that have been designed over the last decade have almost all failed to demonstrate significant impact.
-Reducing harm across a hospital requires behavioural change at a ward team level.
+Reducing harm across a hospital requires behaviour and cultural change at a ward team level.

-Leeds Teaching Hospitals NHS Trust has developed and piloted ‘patient safety huddles’ to help reduce patient harm.
-The huddles are led by the most senior clinician and take place at a regular time each day for 10–15 minutes.
-They provide a non-judgemental, no-fear space in the daily workflow of ward staff.
-Team members develop confidence to speak up and jointly act on any safety concerns they have.
-They become a vehicle for ward teams to continually learn and improve.
+Leeds Teaching Hospitals NHS Trust developed and piloted patient safety huddles (PSHs) to help reduce patient harm.
+The PSHs are led by the most appropriate clinician (for example a doctor, nurse or allied health professional) and take place at a regular time each day, for 5–15 minutes.
+They provide a non-judgemental, no-fear space, where team members (including non-clinical staff) develop the confidence to speak up and jointly act on any safety concerns they have.

-The pilot of the patient safety huddles demonstrated a reduction in the number of falls, an increase in overall staff morale and improved teamwork.
+The pilot of the PSHs demonstrated a reduction in the number of falls, an increase in overall staff morale and improved teamwork.